caratos/edaa21/README.md

-# Data Strutures and Algorithsm
+# Data Strutures and Algorithms
 Material for the subject of Data Structures and Algorithms 2021